Kelly Hu: Transition to acting

-In 2009, she appeared in the film The Tournament as Lai-Lai Zhen.
-In April 2009, Hu developed the character JIA for Secret Identities: The Asian American Superhero Anthology.
-She was the first guest actor to cross over between the television series, NCIS: Los Angeles and NCIS, playing Lee Wuan Kai in a two-episode arc within both series.
-In 2010 and 2011, Hu guest-starred as a vampire named Pearl on the CW television series, The Vampire Diaries.
+In 2009 Hu appeared in the film The Tournament as Lai-Lai Zhen.
+In April 2009 Hu developed the character JIA for Secret Identities: The Asian American Superhero Anthology.
+She was the first guest actor to cross over between the television series NCIS: Los Angeles and NCIS, playing Lee Wuan Kai in a two-episode arc within both shows.
+In 2010 and 2011 Hu guest-starred as a vampire named Pearl on the CW television series The Vampire Diaries.

-In 2010, Hu began a recurring role on the CBS television series Hawaii Five-0.
-In 2012, Hu was cast in the role of Karai in the animated series Teenage Mutant Ninja Turtles.
+In 2010 Hu began a recurring role on the CBS television series Hawaii Five-0 (2010 TV series) Hu was cast in the role of Karai in the animated series Teenage Mutant Ninja Turtles.
 She commented: "It wouldn't quite be the first time I played a ninja, I think.
 Yeah, I don't know why people think I'm dangerous, but for some reason, I keep getting these roles for the ninja, assassin, bodyguard, bad-girl type."
-In 2012 when she was cast as China White/Chen Na Wei in The CW series Arrow.
-In 2013, she joined the cast of the series Warehouse 13 as Abigail Cho, the new owner of the Warehouse-connected B&B.
+In 2012 she was cast as China White/Chen Na Wei in The CW series Arrow.
+In 2013 she joined the cast of the series Warehouse 13 as Abigail Cho, the new owner of the Warehouse-connected B&B.

-She also provided voice talents in video games including Star Wars Knights of the Old Republic II: The Sith Lords as Visas Marr, the Sith woman who joins the Jedi Exile's party, and Batman: Arkham Origins as Lady Shiva, among the eight assassins hired by Black Mask to kill Batman (a role she reprised in the 2021 animated film Batman: Soul of the Dragon).
-In a personal first, she lent both her face and voice to the in-game character Khai Minh Dao in Battlefield Hardline, who partnered alongside the protagonist in roughly half of the game levels.
+Hu provided voice talents in video games including Star Wars Knights of the Old Republic II: The Sith Lords as Visas Marr, the Sith woman who joins the Jedi Exile's party, and Batman: Arkham Origins as Lady Shiva, among the eight assassins hired by Black Mask to kill Batman (a role she reprised in the 2021 animated film Batman: Soul of the Dragon).
+In a personal first, she lent both her face and voice to Battlefield Hardlines in-game character Khai Minh Dao, who partnered alongside the protagonist in roughly half of the game levels.

-Hu has been featured twice in Maxim magazine (May 2002 and May 2005).
-In 2015, she became the face of Viagra, appearing in the commercials.
+In May 2015 Hu appeared in a television commercial for Viagra.

-In 2023, Hu joined the cast of East New York.
+In 2023 Hu joined the cast of East New York.